It’s Time to Say Goodbye to Flash

 Flash and mobile devices have never worked well together.
 With 64 percent of American adults now owning a smartphone according to the Pew Research Center, we’ve become a society whose online activity more often than not occurs on a mobile device.

 Instead of an animated banner, viewers now saw only a dull gray space.
 As browsers began updating, viewers were constantly nagged to update to the latest version.
 Even today, Flash ads make your browser slower and are frequently exploited by hackers.

 If an advertiser’s primary method of advertising is Flash ads, they will be faced with finding a new way to promote themselves.
 Advertisers will then opt to advertise less with publishers who are dependent on Flash’s ad money to stay afloat, and advertise more with publishers who use other systems.

-In other words, the money that would be spent on Flash may go to AdWords, for example, resulting in a loss of revenue for businesses that make their money through Flash advertising.
-Bringing in less revenue and incurring the same expenses results in money loss, financially setting back these companies.
+Many companies have been aware that this day would come.
+However, that doesn’t necessarily mean they are prepared.
+They will have to make that leap to a newer technology to keep up.
 One possible solution to this problem is to convert your Flash ads into HTML5, a web system heavily backed by Google (and is supported on every browser) that promotes greater speed and security, so you won’t have to recreate all new ad products for desktop and mobile.
 Google has the tools available to convert to HTML5, and tries to make the experience fairly simple.

 Since Google is making this change in 2017 there is some time to figure out where to go from here.
 The adjustment period initiated by Flash getting nixed could cause ad dollars to be redirected to the very companies that are seeing to Flash’s demise, so it’s beneficial to start preparing for the change, if you haven’t already.
 Remember, the clock is ticking!